UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 PSE&G powers a diagonal corridor across New Jersey that includes major cities from Newark to the Delaware River.

-As a regulated utility subsidiary of a publicly traded company, Public Service Electric and Gas Company (PSE&G) operates a substantial portion of the regional grid for residents.
-Their operational footprint spans a diagonal corridor straight across the state, ensuring power delivery from urban centers near New York City down toward the Delaware River.
-If you’re moving to a major municipality like Newark, Jersey City, Paterson, Elizabeth, Edison, or Woodbridge, this utility will handle your infrastructure.
+As a regulated utility subsidiary of a publicly traded company, Public Service Electric and Gas Company (PSE&G) operates a substantial portion of the regional grid for New Jersey residents.
+Their operational footprint spans a distinct diagonal corridor straight across the state, ensuring power delivery from urban centers near New York City down toward the Delaware River.
+If you’re moving to a major municipality like Newark, Jersey City, Trenton, Elizabeth, Paterson, New Brunswick, Edison, Woodbridge, or Camden, this utility will handle your infrastructure.

 Electric Only